bcdavasconcelos/Corpora/README.md

 # Corpora - Workflows for fast access to _Thesaurus Linguae Graecae_ and _LOEB Classical Library_

-To download the workflows, do to the [releases page](https://github.com/bcdavasconcelos/Corpora/releases).
+To download the workflows, go to the [releases page](https://github.com/bcdavasconcelos/Corpora/releases).

 ## How to use it